cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The rest of this document describes the details of these stages in detail.
-{{client-material}} describes how client credential information is generated, encoded, stored on the server on registration, and recovered on login. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol.
+{{client-material}} describes how client credential information is generated, encoded, and stored on the server during registration, and recovered during login. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol.
 {{configurations}} describes how to instantiate OPAQUE using different